lsp7856/Google-CTF/Web.md

 Disallow: /deep-blue-sea/team/paragraphs
 Disallow: /deep-blue-sea/team/lines
 Disallow: /deep-blue-sea/team/runes
-Disallow: /deep-blue-sea/team/vendors`
+Disallow: /deep-blue-sea/team/vendors

 We can submit a message on the `Disallow: /deep-blue-sea/team/vendors` page.
-It is vulnerable to [What is XSS](http://www.golemtechnologies.com/articles/prevent-xss "XSS") (Cross-Site Scripting)
+It is vulnerable to [XSS](http://www.golemtechnologies.com/articles/prevent-xss "XSS") (Cross-Site Scripting)
 ><em>XSS</em> - enables attackers to inject client-side scripts into web pages viewed by other users

 Once a message is submitted we're redirected a page with this text:
 >Thank you, your request has been received
 Your message to the admins is as follows:
 !!!
-Expecting to find '<script src=' in your input -- please re-read the level challenge.
+Expecting to find '<script src=.' in your input -- please re-read the level challenge.

 This could be a hint... `<script src=.`
 An XSS vector could work here to steal the admin's cookie